The Highwayman (TV series): Synopsis

 After the 1987 pilot film, only Jones returned for the weekly series.
-The retooling of the premise eliminated the truck's stealth mode, which was never mentioned again.
-The Highwayman was joined by a new sidekick, Australian outback survival expert Jetto, played by Mark "Jacko" Jackson; Jane Badler as the Highwayman's boss, Ms. Tania Winthrop, and Tim Russ as D.C.
+The retooling premises eliminated the truck's stealth mode, which was never mentioned again.
+The Highwayman was joined by a new sidekick, Australian outback survival expert Jetto, played by Mark "Jacko" Jackson; Jane Badler as the Highwayman's boss, Ms. Tania Winthrop; and Tim Russ as D.C.
 Montana, who was responsible for the maintenance and modifications to the vehicles.
 The show was also filmed entirely on location in the American Southwest.
 Unusually, the show even switched production companies (the pilot was the last co-production between Glen Larson Productions and Twentieth Century Fox Television, the series was independently produced by Larson's New West Entertainment).
 (The name "D.C.
 Montana" is a pun on the name of D.C.
-Fontana, a famed TV scriptwriter who worked on many shows including Star Trek.)
+Fontana, a famed TV scriptwriter who worked on many shows, including Star Trek.)

 After Jetto's truck, which was identical to the Highwayman's, was destroyed in the first episode, "Road Ranger", he is given his own, unique truck, the front half of which can separate into a futuristic car.
 The truck was later used in the first episode of Power Rangers Time Force.

 The exact organization that the Highwayman and Jetto work for is never revealed in any great depth.

 With much of the series featuring the Highwayman (and/or Jetto) driving their trucks along vast stretches of desert road, there are heavy modern-Western overtones to many episodes.
-With the hybrid vehicles and weaponry, the ordinary police unable to deal with many fragments of society, and the overall tone of the series, many of the episodes have a vaguely post-apocalyptic feel to them.
+With the hybrid vehicles and weaponry, the ordinary police being unable to deal with many fragments of society, and the overall tone of the series, many of the episodes have a vaguely post-apocalyptic feel to them.

-Despite its short run, the series was broadcast in various other countries including Germany, France, Indonesia, Italy, Mexico, the Philippines, South Africa, Brazil (SBT), the Netherlands, Pakistan (NTM), Peru, Sri Lanka and, the United Kingdom.
+Despite its short run, the series was broadcast in various other countries, including Germany, France, Indonesia, Italy, Mexico, the Philippines, South Africa, Brazil (SBT), the Netherlands, Pakistan (NTM), Peru, Kuwait, Sri Lanka, New Zealand and the United Kingdom.